NEW: Member of the opposition accuses Iran of using talks to buy time

 On Monday, Iran’s Araqchi said shipping Iran’s enriched uranium out of the country was a “red line.”
 But on Wednesday, he hinted at flexibility, saying that “red lines need not be obstacles.”

 Iran insists the West must accept its right to enrich nuclear fuel for civilian purposes as allowed under the Treaty on the Non-Proliferation of Nuclear Weapons, to which Iran is a signatory.

 The Geneva talks are the first at such a high level since the election of President Hassan Rouhani this summer raised the prospect of a shift in direction from Iran.

 During a visit to the U.N.
 General Assembly in September, Rouhani’s diplomatic approach raised hopes in the West of a thaw in relations with Tehran and progress in negotiations on its nuclear program.

 Rouhani’s visit culminated in a phone call with U.S. President Barack Obama and a meeting between U.S. Secretary of State John Kerry and Iran’s Zarif.

-It was the first such high-level contact between the two sworn enemies since Iran's 1979 revolution, which sent relations between the two into a deep freeze.
+It was the first such contact between top officials of the two countries since Iran’s 1979 revolution, which sent relations into a deep freeze.